Check for power-related issues

 - Unplug all accessories from your Mac, including printers, drives, USB hubs, and mobile devices.
 (You could have an issue with one or more of those devices or their cables.)
 Once more, press and hold the power button for 10 seconds, then press it again.

 - If your Mac turns on but doesn't finish starting up, you might be able take steps based on the screen you see on your display.

-- If you recently installed memory or a drive in your Mac, make sure it's compatible, supported, and installed correctly.
-If possible, reinstall the original memory or drive to see if the issue persists afterwards.
+- If you recently installed memory or a hard disk (or SSD), make sure that it's compatible and installed correctly.
+If possible, remove it and test with the original memory or disk.